 If you cannot source a metric measuring device, this can be easily resolved.
-By multiplying the inches of length by 2.54, this will produce the centimetre figure length of the foot.
+By multiplying the inches of length by 2.54, this will produce the centimeter figure length of the foot.

 Measuring the skier’s feet is a crucial process to get correct when ski boot sizing.
-If the boot is too large, the skier’s foot could end up irritated due to the large amount of space in the boot.
-But one must proceed with caution, as if the boot is too small prepare for crushed toes and blood being rejected entry into the feet.
+If the boot is too large, the skier’s foot could end up irritated due to the large free space in the boot.
+But one must proceed with caution as if the boot is too small prepare for crushed toes and blood being rejected entry into the feet.

 The only true way to circumvent these risks is by measuring your feet, using the aforementioned process, several times to ensure reliability.

 The ability and skill set of a skier may also permit a greater scope for deviance from the mondo point measurement.
 This is because as a skier’s skills and ability increase, so too will their skiing style, meaning equipment can be altered in order to maximize fun, safety and performance on the slope.

 For those who would consider themselves a beginner or intermediate skier, there is very little point in buying a boot which is smaller than one’s mondo point measurement.
 This is because as a beginner, there is no real need for a tight fitting boot.